200413-java-spark/project-0-jeremy/README.md

 arguments:

-- --add="note contents": inserts note contents as new entry which is persisted in h2 file database
+- -n, --new "note contents": inserts note contents as new entry which is persisted in h2 file database
-- display: shows all notes currently stored in h2
+- -r, --read: shows all notes currently stored in h2
-- --load: opens a JSON file which contains note(s) to be loaded into the database
+- -l, -load: opens a JSON file which contains note(s) to be loaded into the database
+- --nuke: resets database